Who Wrote the Bible?

 The New Testament: A Deep Dive into Early Christian Thought

-The New Testament is a central pillar of Christian faith, a rich tapestry of texts woven in the first century CE, primarily in Koine Greek.
+The New Testament is a central pillar of the Christian faith, a rich tapestry of texts woven in the first century CE, primarily in the Koine Greek language.
 This collection of 27 books, encompassing the Gospels, Acts of the Apostles, Epistles, and the Book of Revelation, captures the transformative essence of early Christianity.
 Unlike the Hebrew Bible, the New Testament emerges from a distinctly Christian context, reflecting the beliefs and practices shaped around the life, death, and resurrection of Jesus of Nazareth.
-It serves as a sacred text and a guide for the emerging Christian doctrine, offering a glimpse into the faith and social dynamics of the Greco-Roman world.

 The Gospels: Diverse Portraits of Jesus